12143054-C1/threaded_sv/readme.md

 # Threaded PythonSV operator

+## TODO

+- [ ] aa

 ## Goals

 - Optimize test flow
 - Handle equipment failure independently of script advancement

+## Ideas

+Make the program live/ online.
+Meaning' that it always runs and gets queries from the user

 ## Flow